Field Service Technician

 • Train customer personnel in the proper procedures for operating and maintaining products

-• Assure that all customers’ problems are handled with a minimum delay and within the allotted time
+• Assure that customers problems are handled with minimal delay and within the allotted time

 • Monitor time and material charged to each job and maintain accurate records of work-scope performed against quoted values